kcvedula/orbital/README.md

 3D Molecular Rendering in Racket

 ## To Explore
-Clone this repository and in the same directoy open a file and require.
+Clone this repository and in the same directory open a file and require.

 Open test.rkt and use the defined